 “Jihun!”
 Youjin patted my cheek, trying to bring me back to senses.
 “Hey!”

 Hyeon Ju was ready to attack again.
 She howled and nosedived toward Inseong.
 I clenched my teeth and kicked her, when she was passing me.
 She probably didn’t expect that, because I could touch her without problem.
 Hyeon Ju flew to the wall and soaked into it.

-We weren’t moving until a minute passed and after that she didn’t return.
-I breathe out and sat.
+We weren’t moving until a minute passed.
+She didn’t return.
+I breathed out and sat.

 “Jihun-ah... ?”
 Everyone gathered around me, watching me carefully.

 I touched my chest.
-The pain vanished with the ghost.
+The pain vanished along with the ghost.
 “I’m okay,” I assured them.